Job sharing Definition:

 8. Having a long term career:

 The thing is that most job sharers must progress together.
-Development of community executives such as Sarah Kitterman and Nora Baloch happen to be a good example.
+Development of community executives such as Sarah Kitterman and Nora Baloch happens to be a good example.

 After around eight years of sharing a job at the Eastern Bank, the sharing of the job has moved like a team to the lending group at Boston.